Rohan-108/social-API/readme.md

 - `JWT_SECRET`: Secret key for JWT token generation and verification.

 Make sure to replace placeholders like `:id` with actual user or post IDs in your requests.

+First clone this project and run `pnpm i` to install all dependencies.

 You can start the application by running `npm start`.
 Make sure MongoDB is running and accessible.